There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 I was frantically googling to see what levels are harmful.
 Luckily, one milk chocolate kiss didn’t affect her at all.
 This calculator from VeterinaryClinic.com is amazingly helpful for determining the risk.

-Xylitol is so dangerous we won’t even bring it into the house.
+Xylitol is so dangerous that I was against even bringing it into the house.
 Even a tiny amount can cause rapid onset of hypoglycemia, which can be life-threatening.
 It’s important to familiarize yourself with these, just to keep your dog safe and healthy.

 Research Dog Food Labels Thoroughly